Warning! This is an old version of my candida crusher program. CLICK HERE To read the latest version.

 COFFEE AND TEA

-Should you drink coffee or tea when you are trying to eradicate a yeast infection?
+Should you cut right back on drinking coffee or tea when you are trying to eradicate a yeast infection?
 I think you should, you will feel that much better for cutting caffeine out of your life for several weeks.
+Reduce to one cup a day, it can make a significant difference.

 Regular Filtered Coffee, Instant Coffee and Tea if you drink 3 – 5 cups a day then reduce to one cup.
 If you drink one to two cups then stop, especially the first three weeks, green tea should be fine to consume though.